-Upcoming OPS Committee Dates 2022
+OPS Committee Dates for 2024

 This depends on several factors, which are briefly outlined below:

 If you are a registrar under supervision: You can prescribe for up to 125 patients at the nominated workplace(s) on your application within the Local Health District or Specialty Network that you are based in.
-The authority to prescribe does not extend beyond your nominated workplace.
+The approval* to prescribe does not extend beyond your nominated workplace.

 - Methadone: Up to ten (10) low-risk patients on methadone who are being transferred from an accredited prescriber, and should engage with the previous accredited prescriber.

 - Buprenorphine: Up to twenty (20) patients on buprenorphine pharmacotherapies, including buprenorphine (mono), buprenorphine-naloxone and depot buprenorphine preparations.